 Renting a Car During Your Oahu Day Trip

 The first question that comes up when going on a day trip from Maui to Oahu is should I rent a car?
 I definitely think you should rent a car during this day trip.
-I personally think renting a car when you’re in any part of Hawaii is smart, but especially during this day trip.
+I personally think renting a car when you’re in any part of Hawaii is smart, especially during this day trip.
 It’ll make it easy for you to get around and allow you to optimize your day and do everything and see everything you want to.